jasonmpittman/research-ideas/research-ideas-2017.md

 To what extent can undergraduate mathematics be effectively taught using a situated learning pedagogy?

 What are the instructional design differences (e.g. assignments, lectures, etc.) between undergraduate and graduate same subject mathematics courses?

+What are validated, non-traditional pedagogies for teaching programming to undergraduate students?

+What are best practices for structuring assignments from the perspective of undergraduate computer science students?

+#### Week 3